Poole’s Diwali Celebration Shines Bright Light on Diversity, Inclusion

 Poole College of Management held its second annual Diwali Celebration on Tuesday afternoon, with an engaged and hungry crowd filling the east plaza of Nelson Hall.

-The annual festival of lights most commonly associated with Hinduism, Diwali focuses on good fortune and prosperity — light over dark — during a five-day period in the fall and marks the Hindu new year.
+An annual festival of lights most commonly associated with Hinduism, Diwali focuses on good fortune and prosperity — light over dark — during a five-day period in the fall and marks the Hindu new year.

 While the reasons for celebration vary based on religion (Buddhism, Jainism and Sikhism also celebrate Diwali), there is always a lot of food, positive thinking and a proliferation of light, in the form of sparklers, fireworks or lamps.